CodersOnlyCH/codersonlych.github.io/content/_index.md

 # Hello There!

-We are a community of software developers who find that even with decades of experience, there’s always room to learn, to grow, to get better at our craft.
-So if you’re also passionate about code and are in Zurich, you’ve come to the right place.
+We’re a vibrant community of software developers who believe that no matter how many years of experience you have, **there’s always something new to learn, explore, and master**.
+If you’re passionate about code and in Zurich, **you’ve just found your people**.

-We are a registered association in Zurich – join or support us!
-Our upcoming events you can find on Twitter and on Meetup.
-Please also add yourself to our Mailing List.
-Most importantly though, come around to one of our Coders Monthly sessions!
+We’re more than just a community—we’re a [registered association](association) dedicated to fostering collaboration, growth, and technical excellence. **Join us, support us, or just come hang out!**

 ## Upcoming Events

+We put a lot of heart into building a strong developer community—whether it's through hands-on workshops, deep technical discussions, or casual meetups.
+Check out [what we do](what-we-do), and in the meantime, here’s what’s coming up next!

 {{<events>}}

 ## Our Amazing Sponsors

+We’re lucky to have incredible sponsors who believe in our mission and help make our events possible.
+Their support fuels community-driven learning, knowledge-sharing, and unforgettable meetups.

 {{<sponsors>}}

+If your company shares our passion for crafting better software, consider [becoming a sponsor](sponsors) and help us shape the future of tech together!